GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ## Enhance Invoices With Gravity Perks

 <a href="https://gravitywiz.com/?ref=78" rel="sponsored">Gravity Perks</a> is a suite of add-ons or "perks" that can enhance Gravity Forms functionality.
-From the 47+ perks the Wizards have to offer, there are a number of perks that will enhance Gravity PDF Invoices.
-Here's a non-exhaustive list of useful perks:
+From the 47+ perks the Wizards have to offer, a number of those can enhance Gravity PDF Invoices.
+Here's a non-exhaustive list to consider:

 ### Gravity Forms eCommerce Fields